bmmptlgc/MT.Saga.Outbox/README.md

 Saga Outbox with SNS and Kafka events and SQS commands

 ## Problem statement
 The Order saga is executing well and in the end the OrderState (saga table) records are deleted for each saga instance that finishes.
-However, the events that the saga consumes from SNS are not writting to the InboxState table.
-Therefore, no MessageOutbox records are inserted when an event is consumed and a corresponding command sent out by the saga.
+However, no MessageOutbox records are inserted when an SNS event is consumed and a corresponding command sent out by the saga.
 Essencially, the outbox is only working, under this senario, for events consumed from Kafka.
 It would be desirable if the inbox/outbox was used for the SNS events as well.

 ## Requirements
 - Docker